 Is TCA treatment painful?

 Applying TCA is not usually a painful process, but minor skin irritation may occur.
-If TCA is applied to inflamed or broken skin, the pain may worsen.
+If TCA is applied to inflamed or broken skin, the pain and irritation may worsen.
 Some individuals may take a pain medication prior to each application.

 Are there risks associated with TCA?